-Under the RVSA, if you plan to import a road vehicle back into Australia that you have previously exported, you need to apply to the Department of Infrastructure, Transport, Regional Development and Communications (the department) for an approval.
+Under the RVSA, if you plan to import a road vehicle back into Australia that you have previously exported, you need to apply to the department for an approval.

-Before applying for an approval, you should read the Reimportation import approval guide.
+Before applying for an approval, you should read the Guide to reimportation import approvals.
 It explains how to apply and outlines the eligibility requirements.
 Full details of reimportation import approvals are in the Road Vehicle Standards Rules 2019 (the Rules), sections 159 to 169.

 Why do I need an approval to reimport my vehicle?

 Under section 22 of the RVSA, it is an offence to import a road vehicle into Australia without an approval.
 The department manages the approval process through its online application system, ROVER.

 You must obtain an approval to import a road vehicle from the department before importing the vehicle.

 What are the eligibility requirements for a reimportation import approval?

 The eligibility requirements for a reimportation approval are set out in section 163 of the Rules.
 In summary: